Batch System Slurm¶

 - how to manage and control your jobs.

-If you are are already familiar with Slurm, you might be more interested in our collection of job examples.
+If you are are already familiar with Slurm, you might be more interested in our collection of job examples and job examples for GPU usage.
 There is also a ton of external resources regarding Slurm.
 We recommend these links for detailed information:

 - slurm.schedmd.com provides the official documentation comprising manual pages, tutorials, examples, etc.